skupperproject/refdog/input/resources/overview.md

 #### Controller

-The Skupper controller consumes the standard Skupper resources as input and produces platform-specific resources as output.
-The output resources configure the local site and router for the desired connectivity.
+The Skupper controller is responsible for taking the desired state expressed in your Skupper custom resources and producing a corresponding runtime state.
+It does this by generating platform-specific output resources that configure the local site and router.

-On Kubernetes, a Site input resource results in the following output
+For example, a Site input resource on Kubernetes results in the following output resources:
-resources:

 - A Deployment and ConfigMap for the router
-- A ServiceAccount, Role, and RoleBinding (if `serviceAccount` is not set)
+- A ServiceAccount, Role, and RoleBinding for running site components
-- A Secret containing a signing CA for site linking (if `defaultIssuer` is not set)
+- A Secret containing a signing CA for site linking

 #### Operations

-Creation, updates, deletion

-- Some resource fields are "updatable" - you can change their values without recreating the resource.
-- Where do resources go in Kubernetes?
-- Where do they go in non-Kube?
-FS location.  system apply.
-- You can use the CLI do these things.
+On Kubernetes:

+- *Create and update:* `kubectl apply -f <yaml-file>`
+- *Display:* `kubectl get <resource-type>/<resource-name>`
+- *Delete:* `kubectl delete <resource-type>/<resource-name>`

+On Docker, Podman, and Linux:

+- *Create and update:* `skupper system apply -f <yaml-file>`
+- *Display:* `skupper system get <resource-type>/<resource-name>`
+- *Delete:* `skupper system delete <resource-type>/<resource-name>`

-- On Kubernetes, use kubectl apply and delete.
-On Docker, Podman, and Linux, use skupper system apply and delete.
+On Docker, Podman, and Linux, resources are stored on the local filesystem under `~/.local/share/skupper/namespaces/default/resources`.

+The Skupper CLI provides additional commands to help create and configure Skupper resources.

 #### Common properties